AdobeDocs/experience-manager-screens.en/help/user-guide/author-publish-architecture-overview.md

 >[!NOTE]
 >
 >This AEM Screens functionality is only available if you have installed AEM 6.4 Screens Feature Pack 2.
-To get access to this Feature Pack, you must contact Adobe Support and request access.
+To get access to this Feature Pack, contact Adobe Support and request access.
 After you have permission, download it from Package Share.

 ## Introduction {#introduction}